Jualvu/react-gif-searcher/README.md

 # GifSearcherApp

-This is my web app for gif searching using an API
+This is my web app for gif searh using an API